Contact:

 Precast foundation

-Definition: What is meant by a precast foundation
+Definition: What is meant by a precast foundation?

 A precast foundation is a prefabricated foundation component made of reinforced concrete that is produced in a plant and installed on site into prepared excavations or on foundation pads.
 It can be configured as a block, strip, socket (Köcher), or beam foundation and often includes integrated embedded parts such as anchors, sleeve pipes, connection reinforcement, or grouting chambers.
 Load transfer takes place via defined bearing surfaces, fits (e.g., sockets for column bases), and load-transferring grout.
 In contrast to the cast-in-place foundation, prefabrication reduces weather risks, shortens construction time, and improves the reproducibility of tolerances and surface qualities.
+Typical process steps include shop drawing approval, formwork setup, reinforcement placement, concrete casting with controlled curing, and documented release for shipment.
+Interfaces for drainage, waterproofing, and grounding can be factory integrated to reduce on-site effort.

 Structure and types of precast foundations